 TExES Speech 7 – 12 Exam is a certification examination that is designed to determine whether or not an individual has the skills and knowledge necessary to be a speech teacher at the high school level in the Texas public school system.
 This exam assesses the individual’s communication skills and the individual’s knowledge of the fundamental concepts of a variety of different forms of communication and the teaching methods necessary to improve student’s communication skills.
 This exam is required in order to become a certified speech teacher within the state of Texas.
-The exam consists of 90 multiple-choice questions, 70 of which are scored and 10 that are not scored that are related to the following areas:
+The exam consists of 100 multiple-choice questions that are related to the following areas:

-Speaking and Listening in Different Contexts (Approximately 30 questions)
+- Speaking and Listening in Different Contexts (38%)

-The exam-taker will have 2 and ½ hours to complete the exam and the exam will be scored on a scale of 100 – 300 with 240 set as the minimum score considered as passing for the exam.
-The Speech 7 – 12 Exam is only offered in a paper-based format and the registration fee for the exam is $72.
+The exam-taker will have 5 hours to complete the exam and the exam will be scored on a scale of 100 – 300 with 240 set as the minimum score considered as passing for the exam.
+The Speech 7 – 12 Exam is offered in a computer-based format and the registration fee for the exam is $131.
 However, there may be other exams and fees in addition to this exam in order to become certified as an entry-level speech teacher at the high school level within the state of Texas.

 Sample Study Notes

 Social skills are the verbal and non-verbal tools used to interact and communicate with other people.
 These skills are integral to becoming an active and accepted member of any community.
 There are general skills needed to complete everyday transactions: asking sensible questions and provide logical answers, knowing how to read and write, and understanding simple directions.
 In smaller groups other skills may be needed: the ability to engage in interesting conversation, to present ideas to peers, to teach new concepts or to participate in discussions.
 Using body language appropriate to the situation and message, having the ability to resolve conflicts, and being diplomatic are examples of advanced social skills.